 Chocolate Chip Banana Muffins Recipe

-The boyfriend often stops by Trader Joe’s and buys 2-3 bunches of bananas hoping to have enough leftover for one of his favorite recipes that I make: banana bread.
-Sometimes I’ll make it plain, with chocolate chips and/or as muffins.
-Since I’m bananas about him (go ahead and roll your eyes, I’ll wait ;) , I decided to mix up a batch of this chocolate chip banana muffins recipe for Valentine’s Day a couple weeks ago.
+Mr. Savvy often stops by Trader Joe's and buys 2-3 bunches of bananas hoping to have enough leftover for one of his favorite recipes that I make: banana bread.
+Sometimes I'll make it plain, with chocolate chips and/or as muffins.

 Chocolate Chip Banana Muffins Recipe